July 30, 2012

 Shawn “Shawnimal” Smith and his take on CreativeMornings Icebreakertags™.
-Photos by Nate Burgos
+Photos: Nate Burgos

 The eleventh CreativeMornings in Chicago was packed with child-like fascination and play.
 Shawnimals, a character design studio, is the brainchild of “chief ninja” Shawn Smith.
-The tagline, “Characters Welcome” (not only beholden to the USA Network) is truly, madly, and deeply practiced by Shawn and his like-minded-and-spirited squad.
-As their website underscores it, they take pride “in the power of unbridled, astonishing, ridiculous joy”—visibly evident when Shawn described his approach to getting a creative studio real and sticking to as natural a path of evolution as possible:
+The tagline “Characters Welcome” (not only beholden to the USA Network) is truly, madly and deeply practiced by Shawn, who takes pride “in the power of unbridled, astonishing, ridiculous joy”—visibly evident when he described his approach to getting a creative studio real and sticking to as natural a path of evolution as possible:

 Shawn stressed the value of naïveté, an ingredient in risk-taking.
-“Dare to be naïve,” said Buckminster Fuller.
-One interpretation of this statement is: be curious.
+“Dare to be naïve,” said futurist Buckminster Fuller.
+One interpretation of this statement: Be curious.

 Shawn introduced a playful cast of characters, and each—from Aviator Ninja to Professor F. Arbumble—was more than a facade.
 Each had a backstory and an environment to inhabit: Aviator Ninja’s setting is Ninjatown; Professor F. Arbumble’s home is, aptly named, Professor Island.
 Naïveté helps drive the imagination of these characters and the composition of their respective worlds.